-As you watch the 2014 FIFA World Cup over the next few weeks, you'll hear a lot of people call the sport "football."
-(Or "futebol," since it's in Brazil.)
+If you watch much soccer, you've probably heard a lot of people call the sport "football."
 That's the most popular name for the planet's most popular sport.
 It makes sense: Players kick the ball with their feet.
 Why call it anything else?

 If you're American, however, there's a good chance you call it "soccer."
 And despite what British fans may tell you, there's a good reason you call it that.
 They should know — soccer is a British word.